fmilthaler/FinQuant/README.tex.md

  - *Moving Averages*, a band of *Moving Averages*, and a *Bollinger Band*.

 ### Optimisation of a portfolio
 `./example/Example-Optimisation.py`: This example focusses on the optimisation of a portfolio.
-To achieve this, the example shows the usage of `finquant.efficient_frontier.EfficientFrontier` for optimising the portfolio.
-To make `FinQuant` more user-friendly,  for the
+To achieve this, the example shows the usage of `finquant.efficient_frontier.EfficientFrontier` for optimising the portfolio, for the
  - Minimum Volatility
  - Maximum Sharpe Ratio
  - Minimum Volatility for a given target Return